ProfessorEjaz/Portfolio/index.md

  # Saqara School and Academy (2010-13)

 I started my career of teaching here as a Urdu teacher.
 I spend my four years here as a Teacher.
-Here I also worked as a vice principle .In here ,I controll all management systems of that School
+Here I also worked as a vice principle .In here ,I controll all management systems of that School.
 <br>
  ![alt text](superior.png)